yijunyu/trusted-programming.github.io/articles/work-in-progress.md

 Here is the list of opensource work in progress by huawei employees.
 If you want to look at the opensource contributions, take a look [here]({{ site.baseurl }}/articles/opensource-contributions.html).

-### (docs.rs) Add gitlab support

-This [pull request](https://github.com/rust-lang/docs.rs/pull/1249) adds the support for gitlab information retrieval (for example, the number of stars or forks of a repository) and also create the architecture to greatly improve and simplify the adds of other platforms.

 ### (rustdoc) Generate links to definition in rustdoc source code pages

 This [pull request](https://github.com/rust-lang/rust/pull/84176) adds a the possibility to jump to an item definitions from the rustdoc source code pages (you can see a video in the pull request description).
 It got a lot of support from rust users as you can see from this twitter feed: